-- If you are a unionized employer deciding whether to adopt the model standard or create an alternative plan, take into consideration the Act’s mandate to develop such a plan pursuant to an agreement with the collective bargaining representative as well as whether to attempt to negotiate a waiver with the unions representing your employees.
+- deciding whether to adopt the model standards or create an alternative plan, with unionized employers taking into consideration the Act’s mandate to develop such a plan pursuant to an agreement with the collective bargaining representative as well as whether to attempt to negotiate a waiver with the unions representing the employers’ employees; and

-The Act defines “work site” as “any physical space, including a vehicle, that has been designated as the location where work is performed over which an employer has the ability to exercise control.
-The term shall include employer-provided housing and employer-provided transportation at, to, or from the work site but shall not include the residence of the employer or employee unless such residence has been provided by the employer and is used as the primary place of work . . . .
+The Amendments define a “work site” as “any physical space, including a vehicle, that has been designated as the location where work is performed over which an employer has the ability to exercise control.
+The term shall include employer-provided housing and employer-provided transportation at, to or from the work site but shall not include the residence of the employer or employee unless such residence has been provided by the employer and is used as the primary place of work . . . .
 The term shall not include a telecommuting or telework site unless the employer has the ability to exercise control of such site.”
 Given this definition, it is likely that many employers’ places of business will include multiple work sites.